-- b.
-On February 18, 2011, the BOD of the Company approved the Company's acquisition of additional shares from the minority shareholders of SSRLI.
-The acquisition increased the ownership of the Company from 46.79% to 62.30% of the total outstanding common and preferred shares of SSRLI.
-Total acquisition price for the additional shares is US\$5.89 million (₱255.9 million) cash consideration plus the fair value of the 46.79% investment amounting to ₱302.7 million.
-Goodwill recognized from the acquisition amounted to ₱99.3 million. - c.
-Since 1995, the Company charges SSRLI a monthly fee amounting to US\$4,000 or its Peso equivalent for the Company's general, administrative, treasury, tax and legal services rendered to SSRLI. - d.
+- a.
+Since 1995, the Company charges SSRLI a monthly fee amounting to US\$4,000 or its Peso equivalent for the Company's general, administrative, treasury, tax and legal services rendered to SSRLI. - b.
 PRI executed in the past an Operating and Management Agreement (OMA) with Amanresorts Management, B.V.
-(AMBV, the Operator of Amanresorts), a company based in Amsterdam, the Netherlands, for a fee of 5% of PRI's gross operating profits, as defined in the OMA.
-The OMA provides for, among others, the reimbursements by PRI to Amanresorts of all costs and expenses incurred by the latter in connection with the management and operation of the resort and a reserve cash funding equivalent to 4% of gross revenues which will be used to cover the cost of replacements, renewals, and additions to furniture, fixtures and equipment.
+(AMBV, the Operator of Amanresorts), a company based in Amsterdam, the Netherlands, for a fee of 5% of PRI's gross operating profits, as defined in the

+OMA.
+The OMA provides for, among others, the reimbursements by PRI to Amanresorts of all costs and expenses incurred by the latter in connection with the management and operation of resort and a reserve cash funding equivalent to 4% of gross revenues which will be used to cover the cost of replacements, renewals, and additions to furniture, fixtures and equipment.
 On June 24, 2013, both parties have mutually entered into a new OMA, effective on the same date, in which PRI will pay a basic fee amounting to 4% of gross revenue and an incentive fee of 10% based on the gross operating profit collectively known as management fee.
 In addition to the management fees discussed, PRI shall also reimburse AMBV for all costs and expenses incurred by AMBV directly in connection with rendering services under the new OMA.